yoolk/liquid-documentation/theme-templates/products-index/index.md

 <h2 class="section-title">products/index.liquid</h2>

-The products/index.liquid template is used to render the products page.
-The primary purpose of this page is to list the products within a collection.
+The `products/index.liquid` template is used to render the `products` of current listing.

 ![products]({{ '/images/theme-templates/products-index.png' | prepend: site.baseurl }})